-Janet Martin presented information on Youth Programs within the Parks and Recreation Department.
-She reported 85,000 participants at Community Centers, 6,000 participants in the Summer Youth Program, 258,000 participants utilizing Swimming Pools, 4,300 participants in Music and Dance Classes, 35,000 participants in Fitness and Athletic
+Janet Martin presented information on Youth Programs within the Parks and Recreation

-Programs, as well as 2,400 participants in Natural Areas and the Outdoors.
+Department.
+She reported that they have 85,000 participants at Community Centers, 6,000 participants in the Summer Youth Program, 258,000 participants utilizing Swimming Pools, 4,300 participants in Music and Dance Classes, 35,000 participants in Fitness and Athletic Programs, as well as 2,400 participants in Natural Areas and the Outdoors.

-Xavier Urrutia presented background information on Animal Care Services noting that the City of San Antonio had a 10% Live Release Rate in 2004.
+Xavier Urrutia presented that Animal Care Services had a 10% Live Release Rate in 2004.
 He stated that a Strategic Plan was developed in 2006 with a goal to reach a 70% Live Release Rate by 2011.
 He reported that the Live Release Rate in 2011 was only 32% and therefore, the Strategic Plan was revised.
 He highlighted the Strategic Priorities: 1) Control Stray Population; 2) Enhanced Enforcement; 3) Increase Live Release Rate; and 4) Engage and Educated the Community.
-He outlined key programs to include Rescue Partners, Spay/Neuter on First Impound, Free Resources, and Door-to-Door Education.
 He mentioned the ACS Impoundments and Outcome Process noting that of the roaming pet population: 43% were rescued; 24% were adopted; 19% were returned to their owner; 3% were Trap/Neuter/Release; and 12% were euthanized.
-He provided alternatives to increase the Live Release Rate and Reduce the Stray Population noting the need for a balanced approach.

-Lori Houston presented information on the Office of World Heritage, noting that the five Missions had been designated as World Heritage Sites by UNESCO.
+Lori Houston presented information on the World Heritage Office, noting that the five Missions had been designated as World Heritage Sites by UNESCO.
 She stated that the FY 2016 Budget included a Beautification Assessment, Market Assessment, Development of a Mobile Website, Land Use Amendments, Branding Banners, and Marketing Materials.
 She noted that the FY 2017 Budget totaled \$2,604,763 to be used for the World Heritage Incentive Fund, Signage & Wayfinding, World Heritage Staff & Operations, and Programming.
-She indicated that the World Heritage Incentive Fund would preserve legacy businesses as well as facilitate Small Business Development.
-She added that they would incent development that supports cultural tourism within the World Heritage Buffer Zone.
+She indicated that the World Heritage Incentive Fund would preserve legacy businesses as well as facilitate Small Business Development within the World Heritage Buffer Zone.